STAR Trial 12 month follow-up:

 STAR Trial 5 year outcomes:

-On behalf of the STAR Trial, investigators present 5-year outcomes from a multicenter prospective cohort of patients with OSA who were treated with UAS via a unilateral hypoglossal nerve implant.6 From a cohort of 126 patients, 97 completed protocol, and 71 consented to a voluntary polysomnogram.
+On behalf of the STAR Trial, investigators present 5-year outcomes from a multicenter prospective cohort of patients with obstructive sleep apnea (OSA) who were treated with upper airway stimulation (UAS) via a unilateral hypoglossal nerve implant.6 From a cohort of 126 patients, 97 completed protocol, and 71 consented to a voluntary polysomnogram.
 Those having continuous positive airway pressure failure with moderate to severe OSA, body mass index less than 32 kg/m2, and no unfavorable collapse on drug-induced sleep endoscopy were enrolled in a phase 3 trial.
 Prospective outcomes included apnea-hypopnea index (AHI), oxygen desaturation index, and adverse events, as well as measures of sleepiness, quality of life, and snoring.

 The authors concluded that there were improvements in sleepiness, quality of life, and respiratory outcomes are observed with 5 years of UAS.
 Serious adverse events are uncommon.
 UAS is a nonanatomic surgical treatment with long-term benefit for individuals with moderate to severe OSA who have failed nasal continuous positive airway pressure.